 Activating Spaces – The 2010 review allowed NAC to manage, maintain and upkeep arts spaces so as to free up the energies of artists and arts groups to focus on their work.
 We will continually improve the design of arts spaces to support arts tenants in activating their spaces.

-In the next edition of Our SG Arts Plan from 2023, NAC will work closely with all stakeholders who support the arts scene as we envision how arts spaces can better serve Singapore’s evolving arts landscape, its audiences and arts practitioners going forward.
+Engagement efforts for the next Arts Plan (2023 - 2027) have begun and NAC will work closely with all stakeholders who support the arts scene as we envision how arts spaces can better serve Singapore’s evolving arts landscape, its audiences and arts practitioners going forward.
 Besides the arts community, harnessing the support of more stakeholders will complement NAC’s limited resources in supporting the growing arts landscape.

-Profiling the Arts Sector – NAC undertook a COVID-19 Arts Consumption Study and will be sharing the positive findings shortly.
+Profiling the Arts Sector – NAC undertook a COVID-19 Arts Consumption Study and findings can be found here.
 New audiences were built through digital and hybrid presentations and there had been much support for local artists from Singaporeans.
 At the same time, digitalisation allowed for new possibilities in extending our international collaborations and networks.
 NAC hopes that such efforts will constantly affirm the value of the arts.

 Engaging the Arts Community – In 2018, NAC extensively consulted the arts community to draw up the inaugural edition of Our SG Arts Plan.
 Throughout 2019, NAC closely engaged the arts community to design and set up the Arts Resource Hub to serve SEPs in the creative sector.
 We also engaged many artists and arts groups to respond to their needs in 2020.